Pac-Man Plus: Development

 Midway advertised the game as "the only legal PAC-MAN conversion package" and called it "Exciting!" and "New!".
 Pac-Man Plus was an upgrade kit for Namco Pac-Man boards.
-It consisted of a module which connected via a ribbon cable to the socket originally occupied by the Z-80 microprocessor.
-The module contained its own Z-80 microprocessor as well as additional components.
+It consisted of a module which connected via a ribbon cable to the socket originally occupied by the Zilog Z80 microprocessor.
+The module contained its own Z80 as well as additional components.
 It was potted with epoxy to prevent easy reverse-engineering.
-Additionally, the kit also replaced the 4 Pac-Man program roms on the main game board with a new code.
+Additionally, the kit also replaced the four Pac-Man program ROMs on the main game board with a new code.
 Two other roms containing updated data for drawing character and maze were also exchanged.
-Finally, two relatively tiny supplementary roms containing new color data completed the modification.
+Finally, two relatively tiny supplementary ROMs containing new color data completed the modification.

 Reception

-Arcade Express rated the game 8 out of 10, stating that it "features all the graphics, challenge and excitement of the original while eliminating patterned play" with random movement and a few surprises making it "an interesting new twist for Pac-fans."
+Arcade Express rated the game eight out of ten, stating that it "features all the graphics, challenge and excitement of the original while eliminating patterned play" with random movement and a few surprises making it "an interesting new twist for Pac-fans."

 Legacy

 There were no contemporary home versions.
 Recent versions include a J2ME mobile version, and ports included in several TV Games from Jakks Pacific and from Bandai.

 In addition, there have been efforts by some homebrew game developers to port Pac-Man Plus to classic game consoles, such as the ColecoVision Pac-Man Collection by Opcode Games (press 7587 on the #2 controller at the main menu screen when seeing PLUS press the fire button), Atari 2600, and more recently the Atari 5200 and 7800.

 In 2018, an arcade cabinet called Pac-Man's Pixel Bash was released by Bandai Namco Amusements with 31 or 32 classic Namco games included, 1 of which is Pac-Man Plus.

 The arcade cabinet is available in both Coin-Op, and Home versions.

-In 2018, Arcade1Up released a new home arcade cabinet that plays both regular Pac-Man and Pac-Man Plus In 2020 Arcade 1Up released a Pac-Man 40th anniversary home arcade cabinet (Generation 3) which included 7 games of which 1 was Pac-Man Plus.
+In 2018, Arcade1Up released a new home arcade cabinet that plays both regular Pac-Man and Pac-Man Plus.
+In 2020, Arcade 1Up released a Pac-Man 40th anniversary home arcade cabinet (Generation 3), which included seven games, of which one was Pac-Man Plus.

 In 2022, Arcade1Up, in conjunction with Sam's Club, released a Pac-Man Plus themed cabaret legacy edition with the same game list as 2021's Bandai Namco legacy edition and similar releases.
 Although the cabinet was mistakenly labeled as Super Pac-Man, it is currently being corrected.